Ashildr: Appearances

 Ashildr, daughter of Ionhar (Ian Conningham), is introduced in "The Girl Who Died" (2015), where she is portrayed as a Viking puppet maker and storyteller.
 When the militaristic alien race the Mire raid her village, Ashildr declares war between the village and ten of the Mire.
 As part of a battle plan devised by the alien time traveller the Twelfth Doctor (Peter Capaldi), Ashildr uses the technology inside one of the Mire's helmets to create an illusion to scare the Mire into a retreat.
 In doing so, she dies of heart failure, having been "used... up like a battery" by being connected to the Mire's machine.
 The Doctor's companion, Clara Oswald (Jenna Coleman), a time-travelling school teacher from 21st century England, persuades the Doctor to save her.
-He implants Ashildr with Mire medical technology, bringing her back to life and making her functionally immortal, but he worries that there will be consequences.
+He implants Ashildr with a Mire repair kit, bringing her back to life and making her functionally immortal, but he worries that there will be consequences and no companion for the immortal.
 He also gives her another piece of the same technology that brought her back to life before leaving.

 In the following episode "The Woman Who Lived", the Doctor catches up with Ashildr in 1651 England after 800 years have passed for her.
 She has become a highwayman, adopting the new name of "Me".
-While her body has become immortal, the human brain is physically insufficient to contain 800 years' worth of memories, which has totally altered her personality: she has lived many lives under different personas, loved and lost many people, most of whom she cannot even remember clearly anymore.
-The only constant that remained was herself, leading to her developing the new name "Me" to refer to herself - along with a cynical and self-absorbed attitude that she is the only thing that matters, because everyone else she encounters is transient.
+While her body has become immortal, the human brain is physically insufficient to contain 800 years' worth of memories, which has evolved her personality: she has lived many lives under different personas, loved and lost many people, most of whom she cannot even remember clearly anymore.
+The only constant that remained was herself, leading to her developing the new name "Me" to refer to herself - she laments because everyone else she encounters is transient.